alxgmpr/Bitrate/README.md

 1) `'/'` to serve the homepage, index.html
 2) `'/get_data_between'` to serve data from our SQL database to the AJAX calls from the homepage.

+We utilized MDBootstrap, which allowed us to create a simplistic style website with minimal HTML code.
+With this we were able to create clean navigation bars, footers and overall a responsive web design.
+We also used chart.js to create a clean representation of the requested data from our date pickers.